 Myth: If you can walk on it, it’s not broken

-“Just because you can move your foot, ankle, or other body part, or walk on it, after an injury does not mean that it is not broken.
+“Just because you can move your foot, ankle, or another body part—or walk—after an injury does not mean that there isn’t a break.
 Ligaments, tendons, and muscles hold the bones together, and a broken bone can still move.
 Moving a broken bone in some cases can cause it to shift, separate or displace, necessitating correction by an orthopedic surgeon with a cast or even surgery.” —Steven Neufeld, MD, an orthopedic surgeon with the Centers for Advanced Orthopaedics

 Myth: Sunscreen causes cancer

 “Some patients believe that the chemicals in sunscreens cause cancer.
-However, this has never been proven, and the studies linking the two are greatly flawed.
+However, this has never been proven, and the studies linking sunscreen and cancer are greatly flawed.
 If you take a sample of people, the ones that wear sunscreen are far more likely to be at risk for skin cancer and have lighter skin types.
-These people are naturally more prone to skin cancer and also wearing sunscreen, as they burn easily, but this does not mean the sunscreen is causing the cancer—without it, they’d have far more cancer!” —Eric Meinhardt, MD, a dermatologist at California Dermatology Specialists.
-Do make sure you know the truth about these 15 skin-cancer myths.
+These people are naturally more prone to skin cancer and also wearing sunscreen, as they burn easily, but this does not mean the sunscreen is causing the cancer—without it, they’d have far more cancer!” —Eric Meinhardt, MD, a dermatologist at California Dermatology Specialists

 Myth: Cracking your knuckles will give you arthritis